 The process to get a certified copy of your birth certificate for your green card application will depend on whether you were born in the United States or abroad.

 I Was Born in the United States

 If you were born in the United States, you would get your birth certificate from the vital records office in the state of your birthplace.
 You can find the name, contact information, and address of the vital records office through the Centers for Disease Control and Prevention (CDC).
 The CDC will also explain the processing fee to obtain an official copy.

 If you were born abroad, you should get your official birth certificate copy from the appropriate government agency.
 You can find this agency through the U.S. Department of State.
 In the upper left-hand corner, click the first letter of your country's name.
 Then, select the country, and finally, click the "Birth, Death, and Burial Certificates" tab.

 The U.S. Department of State will name the issuing authority, any additional fees, and the process for getting your birth record.

 If the website states that your country’s birth certificates are “unavailable” or “nonexistent,” you will not need to submit this document.

 Immigration authorities will not accept birth certificates from a consulate or embassy of your home country.
 You must submit a birth record from the proper issuing authority.

-Applying for a green card can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your family-based green card case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Applying for a green card can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the family-based green card process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!